CaskAle/iot-workshop/README.md

 ### Total time to complete: 1.5 - 2 Hours

-I.  Create the Bluemix Application Space (17 minutes)
+I. Create an Internet of Things Platform service

 II.
-Define IoT devices to Internet of Things Service (10 minutes)
+Define the Raspberry Pi device to the IoT service

 III.
-Create dashDB table for environment data (8 minutes)
+Create a dashDB for Analytics service

 IV.
-Build Bluemix Node-Red flows (40 minutes)

-V.  Connect to Raspberry Pi and Start Node-Red (5 minutes)
+Create a dashDB table for environment data

+V. Create a Bluemix Node-RED Application space

 VI.
-Build Raspberry Pi Node-Red flows (40 minutes)
+Create the Raspberry Pi Node-RED flows

 VII.
+Create the Bluemix Node-RED flows

-Deploy and validate success (8 minutes)
+VIII.
+Deploy and validate success

-***Note**: In the interest of time, it will be necessary to build the Bluemix and Raspberry Pi Node-Red flows concurrently.
-One system will be used to build the Bluemix portion, while another is used to build the Raspberry Pi portion.
-During this time, all three team members should work to oversee the overall project and provide each other guidance and debugging support.*

 Prerequisites:
 ==============

-This workshop assumes that you have completed the STSA event prerequisite activities.
-Specifically, you should have:
+• You must have a Bluemix account

+• You must have an instance of the Internet of Things Platform service.

+• You must have an instance of the dashDB for Analytics service.

+• You must have a Raspberry Pi and a Sense HAT.

-1. An SSH terminal program for connecting to the Raspberry Pi.
-If you are using a MacOS or Linux based system, you are ready to go.
-If using Windows, you should have installed the PuTTY application available on the IBM Standard Software installer.
+• You should have an SSH terminal program for connecting to the Raspberry Pi.
+If you are using a MacOS or Linux system, you are ready.
+If you are using a Windows system, install the PuTTY application, which is available from the IBM Standard Software installer.

-If you do not have these, please request assistance ASAP in order to get your system prepared as you will not have time to complete the exercise.

 Full Instructions are found in the file:
 ![STSA-Workshop1-RaspberryPi-and-IOT.pdf](./STSA-Workshop1-RaspberryPi-and-IOT.pdf)